expresspigeon/blog/src/content/posts/2014/expresspigeon-ranks-among-top-esps-in-new-industry-research.md

 President of ExpressPigeon.
 “Having used other ESPs while managing large IT projects, I did not have the best experience, and saw an opportunity to build something better.
-After spending more than two years developing our product, we’re excited to make it the most intuitive email marketing system.
+After spending more than two years developing our product, we&apos;re excited to make it the most intuitive email marketing system.
 When we get [rave reviews](http://www.g2crowd.com/products/expresspigeon/reviews), I feel we are moving in the right direction.”